quidworks/quid-wordpress/quid-payments/readme.txt

 Let Your Fans Support You!
 QUID is kickstarting the pay-per-use economy by letting users make payments and tips as low as 1¢ for content.

 == Description ==

+## LET YOUR FANS SUPPORT YOU
+QUID is kickstarting the pay-per-use economy by letting users make payments as low as 1¢ for articles, podcasts, and donations.

 ## QUID WORKS FOR BLOGGERS
 *   Monetize your content with micropayments instead of ads.